sirjonasxx/G-ExtensionStore/README.md

     },

     "submissionDate": "15-08-2021 01:16:35",
-    "updateDate": "15-08-2021 01:16:35"
+    "updateDate": "15-08-2021 01:16:35",
+    "isOutdated": false
 }
 ```
 Most fields are self explaining, but some require extra attention:
 * `title` must be unique across G-ExtensionStore.
 Since it will also be a directory name, it can only contain characters that are valid directory names.
 Also don't include spaces, dots and underscores in the title.
 * `description` can be very long, and a limited form of styling can be applied to it
 * `version` can only contain dots and numbers
 * `categories` describe the type of extension, at least 1 type is required.
-List of possible categories is yet to be decided but "Others" will be one of them.
+List of possible categories are to be found in `store/config.json`.
 * `source` is a required field, it must link to your git repository
 * `readme` can point to any URL containing extra information (such as instructions) for your extension, typically it would point to the README file of your repository.
 It can also be empty or null
 * `stable` must be set to `false` if this extension doesn't always show correct behavior.
 You're required to have this set to `true` in the initial PR.
 You can change it to `false` later on if it turns out to be unstable and aren't deploying a fix anytime soon